-Financial education, mentoring, pro bono days, volunteering, and senior part-time are some of the solidarity initiatives in which employees can put their experience and expertise to good use in a community environment outside the workplace.
+Financial education, mentoring, pro bono days, volunteering, and senior part-time are some of the solidarity initiatives in which employees can put their experience and expertise to good use in a community environment outside the workplace, with the aim of ever stronger cooperation between the two worlds.

 In France, the Foundation has a dedicated employee involvement platform on which partnering associations can express their skills needs, with the corresponding assignments being offered to employees.

-In 2021, over 12,000 of the Group's employees participated in one of these initiatives proposed by the company during working hours.
+In 2022, over 13,000 of the Group's employees participated in one of these initiatives proposed by the company during working hours.

-Between 2020 and 2021 and in spite of the health crisis, about 400 employees volunteered as mentors to partner associations of the Societe Generale The Future is You Foundation.
+Since 2020, about 850 employees have volunteered as mentors to partner associations of the Societe Generale The Future is You Foundation.